iamsayan/wp-last-modified-info/readme.txt

 = Published date is equal to modified date.
 What is the solution? =

 Sometimes you may want to show last modified date only.
 For that reason, post published date and modified date would be same and the last modified date will still appear on post/pages even if it’s the same as the published date.
 In that case, you can set a time difference(ex.
-1 day i.e. 24 hours) between post published date and modified date via custom filters.
+1 day i.e. 24 hours) between post published date and modified date via plugin settings gap option.

-Use `wplmi_date_time_diff_post` for posts and `wplmi_date_time_diff_page` for pages.

-Example

-`function override_time_diff() {
-    return '86400'; // 86400 seconds i.e. 24 hours, set it according to your need
-}
-add_filter( 'wplmi_date_time_diff_post', 'override_time_diff' ); // for posts
-add_filter( 'wplmi_date_time_diff_page', 'override_time_diff' ); // for pages`

 = The plugin isn't working or have a bug? =